-Overview: Relyence Fault Tree Analysis Tool
+Relyence Fault Tree Software Overview

-Power & Performance
+Impressive Power & Performance

-Take a Test Drive!
+Take Relyence for a Test Drive!

 When unwanted events can spell disaster in mission critical situations, the use of Fault Tree Analysis (FTA) to predict the likelihood of such failures is a proven technique for risk assessment.
 Fault tree analysis is a preferred technique for assessing risk in situations where safety is paramount and the probability of catastrophic events must be minimized.

-Fault tree analysis is used in the nuclear power, military, aerospace, defense, and medical industries – where risk and safety issues are of utmost importance, and in some cases may even be kept in compliance with regulatory guidelines.
+Fault tree analysis is used in the nuclear power, military, aerospace, defense, and medical industries – where risk and safety issues are of utmost importance, and in some cases must be kept in compliance with regulatory guidelines.
 Even in commercial industries where the severity of failure may not be as catastrophic to be life-threatening, the principles of fault tree analysis can be applied for risk assessment.
 Fault tree analysis is also frequently used in the telecom, automotive, oil and gas, and many other industries to due to its well-proven methodology.